ben-newell/configuration/README.md

 For adding commands to your terminal emulator of choice (hyper.js, terminal.app et. al.) use: ```export PATH="$PATH:`pwd`/<cmd>/bin"```
 Or use commands that set your PATH variable for interactive terminal window only.
 To permanently add commands to your path: https://stackoverflow.com/questions/11530090/adding-a-new-entry-to-the-path-variable-in-zsh

-Remap the "Caps Lock" to
+Remap the "Caps Lock" to escape key